EldritchCometh/neural_network_jupyter/README.md

 ## Usage

-1. Launch Jupyter Notebook:
+1. Launch Jupyter Lab:

    ```bash
    jupyter lab
    ```

-2. Study, run, and expiriment with the notebooks in the order of their filenames (Part 01 to Part 07).
+2. Study, run, and expiriment with the notebooks in the order from Part 01 to Part 07.

 ## License